Central limit theorem for an additive functional of the fractional Brownian motion: Introduction

-In the critical case $Hd=1$ the local time does not exist.
-For the Brownian motion case ($H=\frac 12$ and $d=2$), Kallianpur and Robbins \cite{KaRo} proved that for any bounded and integrable function $f:\mathbb{R}^2\rightarrow \mathbb{R}$,
+In the critical case $Hd=1$, the local time does not exist.
+For the Brownian motion case ($H=\frac12$ and $d=2$), Kallianpur and Robbins \cite{KaRo} proved that for any bounded and integrable function $f\dvtx \mathbb{R}^2\rightarrow\mathbb{R}$,

 as $n$ tends to infinity, where $Z$ is a random variable with exponential distribution of parameter $1$.
-A functional version of this result was given by Kasahara and Kotani in \cite{KaKo}, where they also proved the second order results when $\int_{\R^2 }f(x)\, dx=0$.
-The Kallianpur-Robbins law was extended to the fBm by K\^ono in \cite{Kon}, and the corresponding functional version was obtained by Kasahara and Kosugi in \cite{KaKos}.
-However, second order results for the fBm in the critical case $Hd=1$ have not been yet proved.
+A functional version of this result was given by Kasahara and Kotani in \cite{KaKo}, where they also proved the second-order results when $\int_{\R^2 }f(x)\,dx=0$.
+The Kallianpur--Robbins law was extended to the fBm by K\^ono in \cite {Kon}, and the corresponding functional version was obtained by Kasahara and Kosugi in \cite{KaKos}.
+However, second-order results for the fBm in the critical case $Hd=1$ have not been yet proved.
 On the other hand, we refer to Biane \cite{biane} for some extensions of these results to the case of functionals of $k$ independent Brownian motions.

+The limit theorem proved in this paper, where an independent source of noise appears in the limit, might be connected to the central limit theorems for weighted power variations of the fractional Brownian motion in the critical cases $H=\frac14$ and $H=\frac16$ (see the works by Nourdin and R\'eveillac \cite{NoRe} and Nourdin, R\'eveillac and Swanson \cite{NoReSw}), where a similar phenomenon happens.
+However, the method of proof in these papers relies on the techniques of Malliavin calculus, and it is related to a general central limit theorem for multiple Skorohod integrals obtained by Nourdin and Nualart in \cite{NoNu}.
+These techniques do not seem to work for the class of additive functionals considered in this paper.

+We would like to give a heuristic explanation of the fact that an independent noise appears in the limit, and also to indicate the main ideas of the proof.
+First, by the scaling property of the fractional Brownian motion, we can consider the continuous process